iphyer/iphyer.github.io/_posts/2019-04-21-GrokkingDL2.md

 ## Chapter 4

+Simple Code and Simple Math but the concept is very important:

+### Learning in brief

+> Learning is adjusting the weight to reduce the error to 0!

+> With derivatives, you can pick any two variables in any formula, and know how they interact!
+It is the sensitivity between two variables.

+### Why learning rate alpha

+> the simplest way to prevent overcorrecting weight updates!

+Not solving the overshooting problem just a way to make weight update smaller.

+### Transfer Learning Benefits

 The benefits of transfer learning:

-Transfer learning needs less training data
+* Transfer learning needs less training data
-Transfer learning makes the learned model generalizes better Transfer learning makes training process less brittle Transfer learning makes deep learning easier
+* Transfer learning makes the learned model generalizes better
+* Transfer learning makes training process less brittle
+* Transfer learning makes deep learning easier